 This is due to the TSA’s 3-1-1 Rule that prohibits passengers from flying with liquids in containers greater than 3.4oz/100ml.

-Can You Bring Protein Bars on a Plane?
+You Can Bring Protein Bars

 The TSA state that you can pack protein bars in both your carry on and checked bags.